openkim/kimvv/README.rst

     # To perform the computation, call the Test Driver object.
 The first argument
     # to most Test Drivers is the crystal structure to perform the computation on.
+    # To see an explanation of the calculation and a description of the
-    # To see the additonal arguments, use .printdoc() to print the docstring
+    # additonal arguments, use .printdoc()
     elast.printdoc()

-    # Let's compute the elastic constants with the "stress-condensed" method.
+    # For the sake of speed, let's compute the elastic constants with the
+    # "stress-condensed" method, instead of the default robust computation loop.
     # The crystal structure can be specified as an Atoms object.
 Any dependencies
     # (e.g. relaxing the crystal structure with EquilibriumCrystalStructure) are
     # automatically run.
+    atoms = bulk("Ar", "fcc", 5.0)
-    results = elast(bulk('Ar','fcc',5.0), method="stress-condensed")
+    results = elast(atoms, method="stress-condensed")

     # Each Test Driver computes a list of one or more dictionaries, each defining
     # a material property in the format specified by the KIM Properties Framework.